ojacques/mkdocs-git-committers-plugin-2/README.md

 This "v2" differs from the original by:

-* Use local git repo information to go through commits.
-In my test repos, I went from 200 API calls down to 10 (for a repository with 10 unique authors)
-* Fetch GitHub info only for authors
-* Fetch GitHub info for authors not fetched before
+* Fetch contributors directly from GitHub
+* Eliminate the need to match git commit logs with entries in GitHub, and thus GitHub API calls
+* No more risk of matching the incorrect contributor as the information comes directly from GitHub
 * last_commit_date is now populated with local git info
-* avatar is populated with gravatar info if there is no git token
-* Save all author information in a cache file to speed up following builds
+* No need for GitHub personal access token, as there are no more GitHub GraphQL API calls

-All of the above massively improve performances and reduce the chances to hit GitHub API rate limits.
+All of the above massively improves accuracy and performances.

 Note: the plugin configuration in `mkdocs.yml` still uses the original `git-committers` sections.